TurakhiaLab/WEPP/docs/index.md

 !!!Note
      ⚠️ Use the same configuration parameters (DIR, FILE_PREFIX, etc.) as were used for the specific project.
 This ensures the dashboard serves the correct results for your chosen dataset.

+## <b>Getting Mutation-Annotated Trees</b> <a name="mat"></a>
+Mutation-annotated trees (MAT) for different pathogens are maintained by the UShER team, which can be found here: https://dev.usher.bio.
+You can also create your own MAT for any pathogen from the consensus genome assemblies using viral_usher: https://github.com/AngieHinrichs/viral_usher.

 ## <b>Contributions</b>
 We welcome contributions from the community to enhance the capabilities of WEPP.
 If you encounter any issues or have suggestions for improvement, please open an issue on [WEPP GitHub page](https://github.com/TurakhiaLab/WEPP/issues).
 For general inquiries and support, reach out to our team.